Picture of Blocks United

 The Coss team ran a test on December 1, 2023 that revealed weakness in the Hub.
 Every single validator missed blocks, but the centralized exchanges were some of the worst performers.

-Check out the screenshots below from December 1st and the following day they were still offline.
+The following day they were still offline.
 Coinbase, Binance, and Kraken users could not send or receive ATOM.
-They are also not being paid staking rewards.
+They were also not being paid staking rewards.

 Binance staking, Binance earn, stake ATOM at Binance